 \subsubsection{Baselines}

-For the comprehensive comparison, we compare our method against several classical causality extraction methods, which can be divided into two categories: the pipeline methods and the sequence tagging models based on our causality tagging scheme.
-The pipelined methods that we use as our baselines are: \begin{itemize} \item \textbf{Rules+Bayesian}: Ref.~\cite{sorgente2013automatic} did pattern matching to extract candidate cause-effect pairs based on a set of rules, then used a Bayesian classifier and Laplace smoothing to filter non-causal pairs. \item \textbf{CausalNet}: Ref.~\cite{luo2016commonsense} proposed Causal Strength (CS) to measure causal strength between any two pieces of short texts, integrating necessity causality with sufficiency causality.
-For comparison, We added the same cause-effect extraction module as Ref.~\cite{sorgente2013automatic} to their method.
-We then calculate the CS score of the candidate causal pair and compare with the threshold $\tau$ ($\tau$ is a tunable hyper-parameter).
-If $CS\left(c,e\right)>\tau$, we conclude that $(c,e)$ is in causal relation, otherwise $(c,e)$ is the erroneously extracted pair. \end{itemize}
+For a comprehensive comparison, we compare our method against several classic causality extraction methods, which can be divided into two categories: pipeline methods and sequence tagging models based on our causality tagging scheme.
+The pipeline methods that we use as our baselines are as follows: \begin{itemize} \item \textbf{Rules+Bayesian}: \citet{sorgente2013automatic} performed pattern matching to extract candidate cause-effect pairs based on a set of rules and then used a Bayesian classifier and Laplace smoothing to filter noncausal pairs. \item \textbf{CausalNet}: \citet{luo2016commonsense} proposed causal strength (CS) to measure the causal strength between any two pieces of short texts, integrating necessity causality with sufficiency causality.
+For comparison, we add the same cause-effect extraction module as \citet{sorgente2013automatic} to their method.
+We then calculate the CS score of the candidate causal pair and compare it with the threshold $\tau$ ($\tau$ is a tunable hyperparameter).
+If $CS\left(c,e\right)>\tau$, we conclude that $(c,e)$ is a causal relation; otherwise, $(c,e)$ is an erroneously extracted pair. \end{itemize}

-The sequence tagging structure used in this paper is divided into the CNN-based models and the BiLSTM-based models.
+The sequence tagging structure used in this paper is divided into CNN-based models and BiLSTM-based models.
 For the CNN-based models \cite{Strubell2017Fast}, the baselines are as follows:

-\begin{itemize} \item \textbf{IDCNN-Softmax}: This model uses deep iterated dilated CNN (IDCNN) architecture to aggregate context from the entire text, which has better capacity than traditional CNN and faster computation speed than LSTM, and then maps the output of IDCNN to predict each label independently through a Softmax classifier. \item \textbf{IDCNN-CRF}: It uses CRF-classifier to maximize the label probability of the complete sentence based on IDCNN.
-Compared to Softmax classifier, CRF-classifier is more appropriate to the tasks with strong output label dependency. \end{itemize}
+\begin{itemize} \item \textbf{IDCNN-Softmax}: This model uses a deep iterated dilated CNN (IDCNN) architecture to aggregate context from the entire text, which has better capacity than traditional CNN and faster computational speed than LSTM, and then map the output of IDCNN to predict each label independently through a softmax classifier. \item \textbf{IDCNN-CRF}: This model uses the CRF classifier to maximize the label probability of the complete sentence based on IDCNN.
+Compared to the softmax classifier, the CRF classifier is more appropriate for tasks with strong output label dependency. \end{itemize}

 The baselines for the BiLSTM-based models are listed as follows: